Technical accessibility statement

-We publish key information contained in these publications in a web page or link to alternative sources of information.
-We offer information in an alternative format on demand.
+We will publish key information contained in these publications on a web page or link to alternative sources of information.
+We will offer information in an alternative format on demand.

 Ultimately, we plan to provide an accessible HTML version of the information as the primary source.

 Most of our videos don't have accurate edited captions.
 This doesn’t meet WCAG 2.1 success criterion 1.2.2 (captions pre-recorded).
 None of them have audio descriptions.
 This doesn’t meet WCAG 2.1 success criterion 1.2.5 (audio description pre-recorded).